-Gummy Smile Surgery in Houston, and Richmond, TX
+Gummy Smile Surgery in Houston, TX

 Best Dental offers affordable gum contouring for patients who have extra gum tissue that needs to be carefully removed and shaped.
 Our expert team of gum specialists will help give you the aesthetic results you are looking for.
 Whether you suffer from a gummy smile, or have extra gum tissue growth from braces, we are the office for you and your family.
 Below are some commonly asked questions in regards to gum contouring.
 Please call us if you need to make an appointment.

 Gingivectomy, also known as gum contouring, is a dental procedure where your dentist or periodontist (gum doctor) removes extra gum (or soft) tissue around your tooth to make it more aesthetic or functional.
 It is different than a crown lengthening procedure because the latter involves the removal of both soft tissue and hard tissue (bone).
 A gingivectomy is performed for aesthetics or to improve the prognosis of the tooth or teeth that is being worked on.